2 Days Traversing Taormina

 While I typically provide a very prescriptive itinerary, a journey to Sicily is more of a vacation than a trip, and given the small nature of the town there’s no need to rush around to try and cram in all the famous sites.
 You could easily cover the entirety of Taormina in an hour, but your goal should instead be to embrace the ‘dolce far niente’ Italian philosophy, in other words—the sweetness of doing nothing.
 So rather than rushing down Corso Umberto I, the bustling main street running through the heart of town, aim to eat, drink, shop, and be merry in this choose-your-own-adventure style experience, popping in the storefronts and wine bars that specifically call to you.

-• Piazza IX Aprile — You’ll find the best coastal views of Mount Etna from the first square you pass through, Piazza IX Aprile.
-The Torre dell'Orologio medieval clock tower is a notable landmark adding historical charm alongside the Church of San Giuseppe, which you can pop into to admire the Baroque architecture.
-If any events are scheduled while you’re in town they’re most likely going to be held in this piazza, like the red carpet Taormina Film Festival I saw being set up during our stay—there’s almost always a ceremony wedding happening at the church too, so keep an eye out for newlyweds!
+Piazza IX Aprile — Find the best coastal views of Mount Etna from the first square you’ll pass through, Piazza IX Aprile.
+The Torre dell'Orologiomedieval clock tower is a notable landmark adding historical charm alongside the Church of San Giuseppe, which you can pop into to admire the Baroque architecture.
+If any events are scheduled while you’re in town, they’re most likely going to be held in this piazza, like the red carpet Taormina Film Festival I saw being set up during our stay—and there’s almost always a wedding ceremony happening at the church too, so keep an eye out for newlyweds!

-• Piazza Duomo — As you pass into the second main piazza of Taormina, you’ll find the Romanesque Duomo di Taormina, an important historical and religious site built in the 13th century.
-Just steps away from the cathedral’s entryway is an ornate fountain, adorned with a stone lion, which dates back to the 16th century.
+Piazza Duomo — As you pass into the second main piazza of Taormina, you’ll find Romanesque Duomo di Taormina, an important historical and religious site built in the 13th century.
+Just steps away from the cathedral’s entryway is an ornate fountain adorned with a stone lion, which dates back to the 16th century.

 Dessert - Levante Gelato Artigianale